leonlan/GLP4OPT/checklist.md

 ## Presentation of Solutions

 Too often in the optimization research literature, when presenting the results of a simulation the researcher simply reports the value of the evaluation function.
 If another researcher wants to view the solution, to either verify that the evaluation is correct, or to simply inspect it to give insights for further research, the solution is often impossible to access.
 Occasionally, results are verified.
 A good example of this is the Traveling Tournament Problem (TTP) instances, introduced in (Easton et al., 2001).
-Before a result can be recognized on the web site ${ }^{4}$, the solution has to be sent to Michael Trick, one of the authors who established the benchmarks in (Easton et al., 2001), who will validate that it is correct.
+Before a result can be recognized on the [web site[4], the solution has to be sent to Michael Trick, one of the authors who established the benchmarks in (Easton et al., 2001), who will validate that it is correct.

 ### Recommendations for GLP4OPT